On the ergodicity of the frame flow on even-dimensional manifolds: Dynamics of the frame flow and topology of the frame bundle

 where $R_g : P \to P$ denotes the right-action in the fibers.

 In order to describe the flow $(\Phi_t)_{t \in \R}$, we adopt a slightly different point of view than the original approach of Brin \cite{Brin-75-1,Brin-75-2} and use the point of view of \cite{Cekic-Lefeuvre-21-1}.
 Proofs of the following facts can be found in \cite{Lefeuvre-21}.
-We fix an arbitrary periodic point $x_\star \in \mc{M}$ for the flow $(\varphi_t)_{t \in \R}$.
-We let $\mc{H}$ be the set of \emph{homoclinic orbits} to $x_\star$, namely the set of all orbits for the flow $(\varphi_t)_{t \in \R}$ converging in the past and in the future to the periodic orbit $\gamma_\star$ of $x_\star$.
+We fix an arbitrary periodic orbit $\gamma_\star \subset \mc{M}$ for the flow $(\varphi_t)_{t \in \R}$, of period $T_\star$, and we fix a point $x_\star \in \gamma_\star$.
+We let $\mc{H}$ be the set of \emph{homoclinic orbits} to $\gamma_\star$, namely the set of all orbits for the flow $(\varphi_t)_{t \in \R}$ converging in the past and in the future to the periodic orbit $\gamma_\star$.
 We then introduce \emph{Parry's free monoid} $\mathbf{G}$ as the following formal free monoid:

 We denote by $W^{s,u}_{\mc{M}}$ the strong stable/unstable foliation of the flow on $\M$.
 Given $x \in \M$ and $x' \in W_{\M}^{s}(x)$, one can define for $x$ close to $x'$ a holonomy map $\mathrm{Hol}^s_{x \to x'} : P_x \to P_{x'}$ in the following way: